 The Depth of Field in photography can be defined as the distance between the subject and surrounding area that are in focus and the background that is out of focus.
 In another words, it is the range that appears to be sharp.
 Understanding the depth-of-field and using it wisely can make the difference between an ordinary photograph and a beautiful one.

 When you are capturing a photo, you may want the subject to stand out from the rest of the surroundings.
 In some situations you want to remove the cluttered background.
 In such a situation you will have to go for an out of focus background or otherwise called as “Background blur”.
 There are many ways by which you can implement this.Let us have a look at some of these techniques.

 Aperture, Shutter speed and ISO sensitivity form the basic building blocks in photography.
 So, if you want to be a good photographer then you should be able to control these 3 features in accordance with the available lighting.
 Understanding ISO sensitivity is essential to get the correct exposure during photography.

-Aperture, Shutter speed and International Organisation for Standardization (ISO) form the basic building blocks in photography.
+Aperture, Shutter speed and International Standards Organisation (ISO) form the basic building blocks in photography.
 You should be able to control these 3 features in accordance with the environment and situation.
-Aperture setting is one of the most important factors to get a perfect shot and so understanding aperture is very essential.
+Aperture setting is one of the most important factors to get a perfect shot.
+So, understanding aperture is very essential.

 Rule of Thirds in photography is a well known, some would say infamous thumb rule used in photography.
 Imagine the photo divided into nine sections using two equally spaced horizontal lines and two equally spaced vertical lines.
-The four points at which the lines intersect are referred to as the points of interest.
+The four points of intersection are the points of interest.
 When you frame a picture, try to place the important elements in the frame in such a way that they coincide with one or more of these points.
 This will make the photograph more interesting and beautiful.